slashdotdash/strava/README.md

 # Strava

-Elixir wrapper for the [Strava API](https://developers.strava.com/) (V3).

-Client was generated from the [Strava API Swagger definition](https://developers.strava.com/docs/#client-code) using the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).
+Elixir wrapper for the [Strava API](https://developers.strava.com/) (v3), generated from the official [Strava API Swagger definition](https://developers.strava.com/docs/#client-code) using the [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator).

 All calls to the Strava API require an `access_token` defining the athlete and application making the call.
-Any registered Strava user can obtain an `access_token` by first creating an application at [developers.strava.com](https://developers.strava.com/).
+Any registered Strava user can create their own application at [developers.strava.com](https://developers.strava.com/).

 ---